QuantumOfVacuum/kylebebak.github.io/_posts/Code/Jekyll/2016-02-25-blogging-for-hackers.md

 ---
 layout: post
-title: "Blogging like a boss sss with Jekyll"
+title: "Blogging like a hacker with Jekyll"
 categories: code jekyll
 ---